test-kitchen/kitchen-vagrant/README.md

 ### <a name="config-linked_clone"></a> linked_clone

-Allows to use linked clones to import boxes for VirtualBox, VMware and Parallels Desktop.
-Default is **nil**.
+Allows to use linked clones to import boxes for VirtualBox, VMware, Parallels Desktop and Hyper-V. Default is **nil**.

 ```yaml
 ---